A Comprehensive Survey on Deep Graph Representation Learning: Graph Convolutions

 where $\epsilon$ is a learnable parameter.

 More recently, efforts have been made to improve the representational power of graph neural networks.
-For example, Hu et al.~\cite{hu2021graphair} propose GraphAIR that explicitly models the neighborhood interaction to better capture complex non-linear features.
-Specifically, they use Hadamard product between pairs of nodes in the neighborhood to model the quadratic terms of neighborhood interaction.
-Balcilar et al.~\cite{balcilar2021breaking} propose GNNML3 that break the limits of first-order Weisfeiler-Lehman test (1-WL) and reach third-order WL test (3-WL) experimentally.
-They also show that Hadamard product is required for the model to have more representational power than first-order Weisfeiler-Lehman test.
+For example, \citet{hu2021graphair} propose GraphAIR that explicitly models the neighborhood interaction to better capture complex non-linear features.
+Specifically, they use the Hadamard product between pairs of nodes in the neighborhood to model the quadratic terms of neighborhood interaction. \citet{balcilar2021breaking} propose GNNML3 that breaks the limits of the first-order Weisfeiler-Lehman test (1-WL) and reaches the third-order WL test (3-WL) experimentally.
+They also show that the Hadamard product is required for the model to have more representational power than the first-order Weisfeiler-Lehman test.
 Other elements in spatial graph convolutions are widely studied.
-For example, Corso et al.~\cite{corso2020principal} explore the aggregation operation in GNN and propose Principal Neighbourhood Aggregation (PNA) that uses multiple aggregators with degree-scalers.
-Tailor et al.~\cite{tailor2021we} explores the anisotropism and isotropism in the message passing process of graph neural networks, and propose Efficient Graph Convolution (EGC) that achieves promising results with reduced memory consumption due to isotropism.
+For example, \citet{corso2020principal} explore the aggregation operation in GNN and proposes Principal Neighbourhood Aggregation (PNA) that uses multiple aggregators with degree-scalers. \citet{tailor2021we} explore the anisotropism and isotropism in the message passing process of graph neural networks, and proposes Efficient Graph Convolution (EGC) that achieves promising results with reduced memory consumption due to isotropism.
+In order to increase the size of the neighborhood of a node, \citet{APPNP} propose personalized propagation of neural predictions (PPNP) and its approximation using power iteration (APPNP).
+To increase the depth of graph neural networks, \citet{GCNII} propose GCNII that uses initial residual and identity mapping to mitigate the over-smoothing problem. \citet{GATv2} propose GATv2 that uses dynamic attention and improves the expressive power of GAT \citep{velivckovic2017graph}.